-Castaway Cay is an ultra-tidy 1,000-acre splash of sun and sand located in the northern Bahamas.
-Owned by the Walt Disney Company, the island is used exclusively for Disney passengers -- though alert cinephiles may also remember it as the spot where Tom Hanks finds his mermaid (Daryl Hannah) in "Splash."
+Castaway Cay is an ultra-tidy, 1,000-acre splash of sun and sand located in the northern Bahamas.
+Owned by the Walt Disney Company, the island is used exclusively for Disney passengers -- though alert cinephiles might also remember it as the spot where Tom Hanks finds his mermaid (Daryl Hannah) in "Splash."

 Perfect Day at CocoCay, formerly Little Stirrup Cay, is a Bahamian island located between the popular cruise ports of Freeport and Nassau.
-In 1990, Royal Caribbean started leasing the 140-acre plot of land, which features beaches, shopping venues and activities exclusively for passengers sailing with RCI or sister line Celebrity Cruises.
-Read the full CocoCay cruise guide.
+In 1990, Royal Caribbean started leasing the 140-acre plot of land, which features beaches, shopping venues and activities exclusively for passengers sailing with Royal Caribbean or sister line Celebrity Cruises.

-Norwegian Cruise Line's Great Stirrup Cay -- located in the Bahamas' Berry Island chain, 130 nautical miles due east of Florida's Fort Lauderdale -- is a 250-acre island.
-The cay features dining and bar areas, private beachfront cabanas, a straw market, kid-friendly Aqua Park and more.
-Read the full Great Stirrup Cay cruise guide.
+Norwegian Cruise Line's Great Stirrup Cay -- located in the Bahamas' Berry Island chain, 130 nautical miles due east of Fort Lauderdale -- is a 250-acre island.
+The cay features dining and bar areas, private beachfront cabanas, a straw market, a kid-friendly Aqua Park and more.

 Exclusive to Princess Cruises passengers on Eastern and Western Caribbean itineraries since 1992, Princess Cays -- located 70 miles east of Nassau, on the southern tip of the island of Eleuthera -- comprises 40 acres that offer more than 1.5 miles of white-sand beaches, food, water sports and even shopping.
-Read the full guide to the Princess Cays cruise port.